TeliaSweden/vue-web-component-wrapper/README.md

 * **extends support to IE11** through babel transpilation with the [babel-plugin-transform-builtin-classes](https://github.com/WebReflection/babel-plugin-transform-builtin-classes) plugin that was created to address the issue of extending `HTMLElement` in browsers without native support for ES2015 classes.
    - It also fixes support for ShadyDOM usage regarding slots where slots are not caught by a Mutation Observer (issue: https://github.com/webcomponents/polyfills/issues/81)
-* If enabled, does continous auto-injection of global styles to inside the shadow dom
+* If enabled, does continous auto-injection of global styles and link elements to inside the shadow dom
 * If enabled, lets you pass stringified props to "-json" suffixed attributes, which will automatically deserialize to the source component that you're exporting as a web component.

 If you're running into this [issue](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md#npm-run-build-fails-to-minify) -- i.e. "Failed to minify the code from this file" -- trying to minify code from the original project, this fork may also help you out, as all the code is transpiled to ES5.